qzhang503/mzion/README.md

 ## Installation

-To install this package, start R (latest version) and enter:
+To install this package, start R (latest version or 4.1.3) and enter:

 ``` r
 if (!requireNamespace("devtools", quietly = TRUE))